iggraham/chaosiq-documentation/docs/gettingstarted/add-chaos-iq.md

-# Add ChaosIQ to your Chaos Toolkit CLI installation

 ChaosIQ is added to your Chaos Toolkit as a [plugin](https://github.com/chaosiq/chaosiq-cloud).
 The ChaosIQ features can be added to your Chaos Toolkit CLI installation by executing:

 ```